UrbanStackOrg/urbanstack-compute/README.md

-Morpheo-Compute: a container-based ML task queue
+UrbanStack-Compute: a container-based ML task queue
 =================================================

 Compute aims at providing a machine learning HTTP API and asynchronous task queue that runs training and prediction jobs (possibly other jobs) in an asynchronous way.
-It is part of the [Morpheo project](https://morpheoorg.github.io/morpheo/modules/introduction.html).
+It is part of the [UrbanStack project](https://urbanstackorg.github.io/urbanstack/modules/introduction.html).

 Design overview
 ---------------